-- Unmarried children of the qualifying child or in-country parent who are under the age of 21 can be included as derivatives.
+- Unmarried children of the qualifying child who are under the age of 21 or in-country parents can be included as derivatives.

 Parent of Qualifying Child Who is not the Qualifying Parent

-This program is primarily aimed at children under the age of 21, but a parent of the qualifying child may be included if:
+This program is primarily aimed at children under the age of 21, but a parent of the qualifying child may be included if he or she:

-- He/she is part of the same household and economic unit as the qualifying child,
+- Is part of the same household and economic unit as the qualifying child,

-- He/she is legally married to the qualifying parent at the time the qualifying parent files the CAM-Affidavit of Relationship (AOR), and
+- Is legally married to the qualifying parent at the time the qualifying parent files the CAM-Affidavit of Relationship (AOR), and

-- He/she continues to be legally married to the qualifying parent at the time of admission or parole to the U.S.
+- Continues to be legally married to the qualifying parent at the time of admission to the U.S.

 The qualifying parent may be any individual who is at least 18 years old and lawfully present in the United States in one of the following categories: